 The American Academy of Osteopathy (AAO) is a 501c(3) non-profit membership association.
-The members consist of: Doctors of Osteopathy (DOs), supporters and affiliates, sponsors, osteopathic medical students (OMS) and international members.
+The members consist of: doctors of osteopathy (DOs), supporters and affiliates, sponsors, osteopathic medical students (OMS) and international members.
 The Academy was established in 1937 as the Osteopathic Manipulative Therapeutic and Clinical Research Association and was granted affiliation by the American Osteopathic Association in 1938.
-In 1970, the name was changed to the American Academy of Osteopathy and in 1992 moved to its present location in Indiana.
+In 1970, the name was changed to the American Academy of Osteopathy, and in 1992 the association moved to its present location in Indiana.
 Read more about the history of the Academy in the AAO Story.
-The Academy employs seven office personnel who provide support to twenty committees and two boards.
-The AAO staff facilitates teleconference meetings, an annual convocation, and educational seminars for the osteopathic medical profession.
-The AAO’s website provides access to the public and members for resources; as well as purchase of books and events.
+The Academy employs seven full-time office personnel who provide support to twenty committees and two boards.
+The AAO staff facilitates teleconference meetings, an annual convocation and educational seminars for the osteopathic medical profession.
+The Academy's website provides resources to the public and to members, and it provides an online store to purchase materials.

-Annual Business Meeting of the Membership is March 20, 2014 at The Broadmoor Hotel in Colorado Springs, CO (12 noon to 2:15 pm MST)
+The Annual Business Meeting of the Membership is March 12, 2015,at the AAO Annual Convocation at the Downtown Marriott Louisville in Kentucky, from noon to 2:15 p.m.
+Eastern)

-(A draft of the last ABM minutes is restricted to members only.)
+Annual business meeting minutes (A draft of the most recent annual business meeting minutes will be restricted to members only.)

 In March 2015, the AAO Board of Governors approved the AAO's 2015-18 strategic plan.
 The plan focuses on increasing the public's understanding of osteopathic medicine, making CME opportunities more widely available, and leveraging technology to promote the AAO and its mission.